Golden Plains - North

 Golden Plains - North has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 18 projects likely impacting the area.
-Key projects include Delacombe Town Centre Stage 2 Expansion, Ballarat West Precinct Structure Plan, Federation University Health and Sports Precinct Stage 2, and Circular Economy Precinct.
-The following list details those most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 18 projects that are expected to impact the area.
+Notable projects include Delacombe Town Centre Stage 2 Expansion, Ballarat Link Road Stages 2 and 3, Federation University Health and Sports Precinct Stage 2, and Circular Economy Precinct.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.